sergio94al/AutoQML-Quantum-Inspired-Kernels-by-Using-Genetic-Algorithms-for-Grayscale-images/README.md

 ## 2. Quantum circuits Encoding
 Quantum circuits are encoded in binary strings, with each binary string composed of MxNx7 bits, where M and N represent the user-defined number of qubits and layers.
 The string is divided into groups of seven, where each group defines a quantum gate.
 The first three bits in each group specify the gate type, while the last four bits determine the rotation angles.
 Consequently, there are $2^3$ possible gates and $2^4$ rotation angles in this encoding scheme, improving our last encoding [1].
+In this encoding, not only gates with embedded variables are encoded and used, but also gates with fixed rotations are encoded to provide greater flexibility in classifier generation.
+Additionally, entanglement gates between two consecutive qubits and identity operators, which do not alter quantum states and thus allow for the reduction of circuit complexities, are also encoded.

 <p align="center">
   <img src="https://github.com/sergio94al/AutoQML-Quantum-Inspired-Kernels-by-Using-Genetic-Algorithms-for-Grayscale-images/blob/main/codes_2.png" width="750" height="350">
 </p>

-In this encoding, not only gates with embedded variables are encoded and used, but also gates with fixed rotations are encoded to provide greater flexibility in classifier generation.
-Additionally, entanglement gates between two consecutive qubits and identity operators, which do not alter quantum states and thus allow for the reduction of circuit complexities, are also encoded.
+In our strategy for applying this technique to grayscale images, we integrate a dimensionality reduction method directly into the individual, employing Principal Component Analysis (PCA).
+Thus, while the quantum circuit is constructed as a binary string of MxNx7, in this instance, we extend the string length to (MxNx7)+7 bits.
+Within these additional seven bits, the initial six are used to determine the number of PCA components by converting the binary string into an integer, with a range spanning from 0 to 64 features.

 <p align="center">
   <img src="https://github.com/sergio94al/AutoQML-Quantum-Inspired-Kernels-by-Using-Genetic-Algorithms-for-Grayscale-images/blob/main/genetic code.png" width="300" height="350">